AleksandrsLagusovs/finite-jumper/README.md

 ## Credits

-The project makes use of open source assets by the following artists:
+The project makes use of open game assets by the following artists:

 - **Character sprites:** [pzUH](https://opengameart.org/content/free-dino-sprites)